lanceengland/lanceengland.github.io/_posts/2023-10-18-quicksilver-practice-project-database.markdown

 First, I'll manually create an Azure SQL Database through the portal and deploy the code from VSCode, to verify the DACPAC deploys as expected.

-Azure SQL Databases now have a Free tier perfect for these types of learning excercises.
+Azure SQL Databases now have a [free tier](https://learn.microsoft.com/en-us/azure/azure-sql/database/free-offer?view=azuresql) perfect for these types of learning excercises.
 I icked my Entra ID/Azure AD account as the administrator.
 After the database was created, I set the Server Firewall rule to allow y client IP address.

 In VSCode, I choose 'Publish' and it launched a basic wizard in the command pallette area, asking for fully-qualified server name, database name, and authentication method.
 It also allowed me to save a publish profile.
 Everything worked, so on to the next deployment method.